nevalang/neva/README.md

 ### Observability out of the box

 Message interceptor is built into the runtime and every message has trace so it's extremely easy to keep track of how data is moving across the program.
 Same goes for errors - you can see where error arose and what way did it went.
-You can debug probram by making breakpoints on the graph connections and intercept messages.
+You can debug probram by setting breakpoints on the graph connections and intercept messages.
 You can even substitute them on the fly to see what will happen.

 ### Visual programming